 Below are some samples – please note these images are heavily shrunk & compressed to not make this web page too big, the original full sized files look incredible and print beautifully.

 Oh, one last thing.
 I’ve had a stack of emails from my future couples asking if it’s an extra or not – no, it’s totally inclusive with every wedding I do.
 The only exceptions are if your wedding is in a no-fly zone (i.e. near an airport).
-But for most weddings, especially the country orientated ones – it’s game on!
+But for most weddings, especially the country ones – it’s game on!
 It’s also totally inclusive on my destination weddings – I have rolling cases for both Drones that are designed to take them on planes.
+I also have the necessary licencing to use the Drone.